tanvirCSDU/tanvir-arafat.github.io/_pages/about.md

   - /about.html
 ---

----
-permalink: /
-title: "Md.
-Tanvir Arafat - Bangladeshi Researcher and Educator"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 Welcome to my personal website!
 I am **Md.
 Tanvir Arafat**, currently serving as a **Lecturer** in the Department of Computer Science and Engineering at *BRAC University*, with an academic background in Computer Science from *University of Dhaka*.
 My expertise spans **Machine Learning in Healthcare**, **Distributed Machine Learning**, and **Optimization Algorithms**, among other areas.

 I graduated top of my class in both my **M.Sc.** and **B.Sc.** programs, achieving the highest CGPA across my faculty.
 My journey in academia and research has allowed me to contribute meaningfully to various initiatives, including projects on **Privacy-Preserving Machine Learning** and **Cloud Robotics**.
 Alongside my teaching responsibilities, I actively work on projects involving AI and ML applications in healthcare through my role with Synchromedics.